edwardchalstrey1/fragmented_genome_with_snps/README.md

 USE PEAK FINDING IN R

+Using the R library pracma, the findpeaks function can be used to identify the peaks in a distribution vector.

 Purpose of Project
 ------------

-IN THE CONTEXT OF WHY IT WILL BE USEFUL TO HAVE THIS ALGORITHM, WHAT IT DOES THAT IS UNIQUE
+IN THE CONTEXT OF WHY IT WILL BE USEFUL TO HAVE THIS ALGORITHM, WHAT IT DOES THAT IS UNIQUE.
+LOOK AT LINEAR.PROGX AND ADD LINKS FOR NGM AND SHOREMP

+Identifying the genes and alleles associated with beneficial and deleterious traits, is of the utmost importance to agronomic and biomedical science.
+When beneficial mutations are identified in agronomically important plant species, breeders can select for progeny with the mutant phenotype.
+This molecular breeding strategy speeds up the selection process, because rejected plants need not be grown.
+If breeders wish to enhance a complex trait, such as pathogenic disease resistance in a crop species, natural variation can be a limiting factor.
+One approach is to induce mutations experimentally.
+These mutagens include chemicals such as ethylmethane sulphonate (EMS).

+Identifying causal mutants is important in understanding the mechanism by which they confer a beneficial phenotype.
+Software packages like SHOREmap (Schneeberger et al, 2009) and NGM (Austin et al, 2011) have been developed, which can be used to identify causative mutations in F2 EMS mutants.
+NGM uses a chastity statistic to quantify the relative contribution of the parental mutant, and mapping lines, to each single nucleotide polymorphism (SNP), in the pooled F2 population.